Massive neutrino self-interactions and inflation: Methodology

 In the scalar perturbation equations, these scattering interactions cause a damping in the Boltzmann hierarchy for multipoles $\ell\geq 2$.
 Following the notation in \cite{Ma:1995ey}, in the synchronous gauge, the collisional Boltzmann hierarchy for massive neutrino scalar perturbations is given by,

-where $\alpha_\ell \dot{\tau}_\nu \Psi_l$ are the damping term for $l\geq 2$.
+where $\alpha_\ell \dot{\tau}_\nu \Psi_l$ are the damping terms for $l\geq 2$.
 Needless to say, these terms do not appear for the non-interacting neutrinos in the flavour-specific interaction case.
 Here $\dot \tau_\nu \equiv -a G_{\rm eff}^2 T_\nu^5$ is the opacity for the neutrino self-interactions with a heavy mediator, and $\alpha_l$ ($l>1$) are coefficients of order unity that depend on the interaction model.
-We use $\alpha_l$ values from equation\ 2.9 in~\cite{Oldengott:2017fhy} for the scalar mediator, i.e. we use $\alpha_2 = 0.40$, $\alpha_3 = 0.43$, $\alpha_4 = 0.46$, $\alpha_5 = 0.47$, $\alpha_{l \geq 6} = 0.48$.
+We use $\alpha_l$ values from equation\ 2.9 in~\cite{Oldengott:2017fhy} for the scalar mediator, i.e., we use $\alpha_2 = 0.40$, $\alpha_3 = 0.43$, $\alpha_4 = 0.46$, $\alpha_5 = 0.47$, $\alpha_{l \geq 6} = 0.48$.
 For neutrino tensor perturbation equations we follow a similar procedure and add similar damping terms to the equations in the CAMB code \cite{Lewis:1999bs}.
 However, we set all $\alpha_l = 1$ ($l>1$), instead of choosing model specific values, since these model dependent coefficients for tensor perturbation equations require a separate calculation.
-Setting all $\alpha_l = 1$ in the neutrino tensor perturbation equations is, however, only likely to produce some minor shifts in the value of $\logg$ and hence, is not of major concern.
+We have verified that the CMB B-mode spectrum due to primordial tensor perturbations goes through only a minor change when we vary $\alpha_l$ from 0.4 to 1.
+Thus, setting all $\alpha_l = 1$ in the neutrino tensor perturbation equations is only likely to produce some minor shifts in the value of $\logg$ and hence, is not of major concern.

 In the very early universe, a tight coupling approximation (TCA) was employed in our codes, where only the two lowest moments are non-zero.
 This was done since the collisional Boltzmann equations for neutrinos are not easy to solve in the very early universe.
 This approximation is switched off early enough (when $|\dot \tau_\nu|/\mathcal{H} < 1000$, where $\mathcal{H}$ is the conformal Hubble parameter), so that it does not bias our results.